projectriff/projectriff.io/_docs/022-getting-started-minikube.md

 ## TL;DR

-1. install docker, kubectl, and minikube
+1. install kubectl, and minikube
-2. install the latest riff CLI
+1. install the latest riff CLI
-3. create a minikube cluster for Knative
+1. create a minikube cluster for Knative
-4. install Knative using the riff CLI
+1. install Knative using the riff CLI
-5. create a function
+1. create a function
-6. invoke the function
+1. invoke the function

-### install docker

-Installing [Docker Community Edition](https://store.docker.com/search?type=edition&offering=community) is the easiest way get started with docker.
-Since minikube includes its own docker daemon, you actually only need the docker CLI to build function containers for riff.
-This means that if you want to, you can shut down the Docker (server) app, and turn off automatic startup of Docker on login.

 ### install kubectl

 [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is the Kubernetes CLI.
 It is used to manage minikube as well as hosted Kubernetes clusters.
-If you already have the Google Cloud Platform SDK, use: `gcloud components install kubectl`.

 ### install minikube